kappa4/intervals-mcp-server/CUSTOM_FIELDS_SUPPORT.md

 Intervals.icu supports custom fields for both activities and wellness data.
 These fields are dynamically added to the API response and are now fully supported in our MCP server implementation.

+## Important Discovery

+Custom fields in Intervals.icu are managed through a separate API endpoint:
+- Custom field definitions: `/api/v1/athlete/{id}/custom-item`
+- Field types:
+  - `INPUT_FIELD`: Wellness custom fields
+  - `ACTIVITY_FIELD`: Activity custom fields

+The actual field values might be stored in the `user_data` object within wellness/activity responses, or at the top level of the response.

 ## Implementation Details

 ### Type Definitions